spatialnetworks/fulcrum-guide-to-data-collection/survey-best-practices.md

 ### Ask about only one thing at a time <a id="one-thing"></a>
 One question, one answer.
 Ask for one thing at a time, and avoid open ended questions without a clear answer.
 ### Avoid biased language & leading questions <a id="biased"></a>
 Phrase your questions to be considerate, inclusive, and respectful.
-Dont lead the question with unnecessary adjectives and adverbs that may bias a respondee's answer.
-Remain objective and avoid asking questions that may lead the subject to answer a particular way.
+Dont frame up or lead the question with unnecessary adjectives and adverbs that may bias a respondee's answer.
+Remain objective and avoid asking questions that may direct the subject to answer in a particular way.
 ### Put questions in a positive form <a id="positive"></a>
 Phrasing questions in the negative can be confusing and may bias your responses.
 It can be confusing to ask about _what is not_, instead ask about _what is_.
 ### Offer a balanced set of responses <a id="balanced"></a>
 Give a range of answers that are inclusive and fair.
-Avoid errors of omission by
+Avoid errors of omission by including multiple options that cover all possible responses to your question.
 ### Add a comments section for field notes <a id="comments"></a>
-Give a range of answers that are inclusive and fair.
+Sometimes in the field, you might find important notes, data, or additional information you may want to relay to the analysts.
+Adding an optional comments section at the bottom of your survey allows your surveyors to add important information that otherwise might have been overlooked.